robinboncoeur/Art/docs/writing/W_Edits.md

 SIGNED (MARA):
 SIGNED (CELESTE):

 I ran my finger down the columns.
-The whole room would be calmer now.
-Fewer empty claims the garment just tore.
+There would be fewer empty claims the garment just tore.

 Mara watched my face.